p01/mmd.js/readme.md

 ## How does **mmd.js** work ?

 The input text is split into blocks separated by one or more blank lines.
-The type of each block is determined by checking its first character.
-Simple.
+In this version, the type of each block is determined using a regular expression which is also used to split each of its lines.
+This allow to be closer to the original Markdown syntax.

 ## How to use **mmd.js** ?